acorrenson/cqfd/README.md

 ## Construction

-The core algorithm implemented in **Cqfd** is written in OCaml and generates a proof tree.
-This proof tree is then checked by a proof checker.
-The proof checker is verified in why3 and extracted in OCaml.
+The core algorithm is implemented and verified in **Why3** and takes the form of a collection of strategies which search for proofs.
+Strategies are all proven correct and can be extracted to **OCaml**.

 ## Features